botlabs-gg/carlbot-docs/docs/tags-and-triggers/tags-advanced-usage.md

 ### Strf Blocks

 Strf blocks return the time data formatted according to Python's strftime, see [http://strftime.org/](http://strftime.org/) for more information.
-Strf bloc

 !!! example "Strf Blocks"
     * `{strf(optional DateTime or Unix time):strf formatting codes}`<br>Returns the DateTime value listed in the parameters in the format described in the payload.